NikhilMukraj/mod-qsar/README.md

 ```

 - First argument: `.json` file that specifies the target and threshold for activity
-- `-a` : Aggregate datasets into singular files
+- `--aggregate` : Aggregate datasets into singular files
-- `-n` : Positive integer representing amount of augmentations to add
+- `--number-of-augmentations` : Positive integer representing amount of augmentations to add
-- `-m` : Maximum length of tokens, any samples found that are longer are removed from the dataset
+- `--max-length` : Maximum length of tokens, any samples found that are longer are removed from the dataset
-- `-o` : Boolean representing whether to ignore or override tokens not found in initial vocabulary
+- `--override` : Boolean representing whether to ignore or override tokens not found in initial vocabulary
-- `-v` : (Optional) filename of vocabulary to use (defaults to `vocab.csv`)
+- `--vocab` : (Optional) filename of vocabulary to use (defaults to `vocab.csv`)
-- `-s` : (Optional) boolean as to whether or not to use a sysimage when running Julia component
+- `--sysimage` : (Optional) boolean as to whether or not to use a sysimage when running Julia component

 (See above examples for `dataset_args.json` and `aggregate_args.json`)